Helping keep mitochondria healthy to keep macula cells alive

 Prof Andrew Dick, University of Bristol - £243,732

-This project will investigate two molecules involved in energy production and immunity in the cells of the macula.
-We know from a previous Macular Society funded project at Bristol University that the loss of these molecules disrupts cell metabolism, and causes cell ageing and harmful inflammation - all of which are central to the progression of AMD.
-This research will look at how these molecules work in the cells and investigate whether, by introducing more of them, we could restore cell health.
+This project investigated two molecules involved in energy production and immunity in the cells of the macula.
+A previous Macular Society funded project at Bristol University found that the loss of these molecules disrupts cell metabolism, and causes cell ageing and harmful inflammation - all of which are central to the progression of AMD.
+This research looked at how these molecules work in the cells and investigated whether, by introducing more of them, they could restore cell health.

 What is the problem?